sailesh-ramayanam/soochi/react/todo-list/question.md

 3. Todo task with the name exactly as mentioned while adding it.
 4. Edit button for each task.
 5. Delete button for each task.
-6. Save button for editing already added task.
+6. Save button for saving the edited task.

 ## Functional requirements